Content Moderation: Types, Tools & Best Practices

 2. Images

 In theory, identifying inappropriate images seems simple, but many nuanced factors are at play.
 For example, detecting nudity or explicit images in UGC might flag famous, innocuous artwork.
-Or, your image detection might fail to identify what one area of the world considers inappropriate dress or subject matter versus the U.S. To effectively moderate images on your platform, AI models are best used with human moderators and user reporting to give the most complete and contextual moderation experience.
+Or, your image detection might fail to identify what one area of the world considers inappropriate dress or subject matter versus the U.S. To effectively moderate images on your platform, AI models are best used in tandem with human moderators and user reporting to give the most complete and contextual moderation experience.

 3. Video

-Video is the third most difficult type of content to moderate because it requires more time to review and assess the media.
+Video is another difficult type of content to moderate because it requires more time to review and assess the media.
 Text and images simply need a glance and the occasional additional context.
 But, a video could be hours in length and flagged for the content of only a few frames, requiring more time spent by your moderation team on a single case.
-Video can also require text-based and audio moderation for inappropriate subtitles or recordings.
-However, while challenging, you must vigilantly guard your platform against harmful multi-media UGC.
-Your business will lose user trust and credibility if you tolerate community guideline violations.

 4. Audio

 Audio moderation involves managing voice messages, live audio streams, podcasts, and other spoken content.
 It presents unique challenges, such as detecting inappropriate language, harassment, or sensitive information.
-Tools like automated speech recognition (ASR) and natural language processing (NLP) can transcribe and analyze audio for harmful content, while human moderators provide context for nuanced cases.
-Addressing these challenges ensures a safe and respectful environment for all users engaging with audio content.

 4 Ways to Moderate Unsafe Content